cytesys/chip8-emulator/README.md

 Python 3 is required, python 3.8 or higher is recommended.

 ## Usage
 You need to run main.py with the path to the file as the argument.
+It is located in the `Chip8` folder.
 ```bash
 py main.py <file>
 ```